SPARK SPACES FREQUENTLY ASKED QUESTIONS

 I have a beautiful, but fragile pre-production model I’d like to submit.
 What kind of precautions should I take?
 Omigosh–don’t!
 Spark can’t be responsible for breakage.
 Competitions are hard on stuff.
 Think of all the un-boxing, moving, setting up displays, judges handling, re-boxing–not to mention the woes of shipment.
 No, this is not the place for fragile.
 Send something robust, or else send a nice board depicting the design.
 And insure it!
 And pack it very well.

 Hi Spark!
 I called ARC (BPS), the SF board-printing vendor, and they aren’t doing any printing of Spark display boards until later in the year.
 Do I have to send a mounted image before the early or standard deadline?
 For Phase 1 we only need the low-res images you uploaded.
 For Phase 2 finalists, we’ll need high-res pix, boards or actual work.
 This will be in October.
 RIOT/ARC will be accepting spark entries as soon as Phase 2 Finalists are announced.
-They have a strict deadline of October 26.
+They have a strict deadline, too.
 Thanks for Sparking!

 Hi, For Spark:Pro, Do we ship our products to the Croton address?… Also, if we are including a shipping label to have it returned to us, what would be the best estimate as to fill out for the shipment date?
 Thanks for Sparking!
 Answers below: